Can this year just stop already? It’s a thought ricocheting around the world as we cope with Covid-19, quarantine, wildfires and hurricanes.

 Now it can.

-Rosh Hashanah, which marks the Jewish New Year, begins Monday night.
-Even if you're not Jewish, it's a way to immerse yourself in parts of these rituals of renewal.
+Rosh Hashanah, which marks the Jewish New Year, begins Friday, September 18.
+Even if you’re not Jewish, it’s a way to immerse yourself in parts of these rituals of renewal.
 Maybe God knows we all need a little renewal now.

 “It’s a time for people to sort of take stock of their year and their life and what they want the next year to bring,” she added.
 “Unless people are very focused and mindful of how they live their life, sometimes we just don’t really stop and say, ‘What kind of person am I?’”